andredsferreira/andreprog/docs/misc-notes.md

 ## DNS

 DNS is both a protocol and a distributed database.
-DNS connections run over UDP in port 53.
+DNS connections run over UDP in port 53 (but can exceptionally use TCP).
 DNS follows a client-server architecture.

 DNS servers are usually UNIX machines running the BIND (Berkeley Internet Name Domain) software: which allows for the translation of domain names into ip addresses.